starvagrant/toh/toh.markdown/he_who_the_angels_fear_to_change.md

 Your heart need only know their song.

 > And knowest most for your own sake,
-A choice did your other brethern make.
+A choice did your other brethren make.
 I cannot know, 'tis wondrous strange,
 They loved the God they feared to change.